MicrosoftDocs/fabric-docs/docs/data-science/customer-churn.md

 ## Step 4: Do model training and tracking

 With your data in place, you can now define the model.
-You'll apply Random Forest and LightGBM models in this notebook.
+You'll apply random forest and LightGBM models in this notebook.

 Use `scikit-learn` and `lightgbm` to implement the models within a few lines of code.
 Also use MLflow and Fabric autologging to track the experiments.